Swift and Objective-C Interoperability

 -

-attribute makes this class and its members visible to Objective-C. -
+The @objcattribute makes this class and its members visible to Objective-C.

-, which is required for most interop scenarios. -
+We inherit from NSObject, which is required for most interop scenarios.

 Step 3: Creating an Objective-C Class